frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur1-basic-move.md

 1. **Very important:** Complete the [Universal Robots Academy](https://academy.universal-robots.com/free-e-learning/e-series-e-learning/)
 {: .notice--warning}
 2. Get in touch with the lab engineer **Raquel** (raquel.motzfeldt.tirach@hvl.no) for a good follow up.
+3. Try to get together in a group of 2-4 people.
-3. Travel to **Campus Verftet**!
+4. Travel to **Campus Verftet**!
-4. Read and sign the lab rules.
+5. Read and sign the lab rules.
-5. Have fun!
+6. Have fun!
 If you are stuck don't hesitate to ask for help 🌈

 ## Report